jsdom/jsdom/.github/ISSUE_TEMPLATE.md

 ```

 <!--
-You can also use the old API in your repro case, as long as you are using
-v10 or above

 Please create a minimal repro.
 Any reports involving third party libraries
 will be closed, as we cannot debug third-party library interactions for you.